AmulyaKadam/Credit_Card_Fraud_detection_ML_Project/README.md

 ---

 ### Threshold Tuning

+### 👉 **Business Insight:**

+Threshold tuning allows businesses to control the trade-off between:
+- Catching more fraud (higher recall)
+- Avoiding false alarms (higher precision)

+This makes the system adaptable to different risk strategies.

 The default decision threshold (0.5) was replaced with a **custom threshold of 0.37**, identified via Precision-Recall curve analysis.
 Lowering the threshold increases fraud recall at the cost of a marginal increase in false positives — the optimal trade-off for this use case.